ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 Random hexamer primers are a mix of oligonucleotides representing hexamer sequences that are attached to the single stranded RNA for extension by reverse transcription.

 While this process is intended to be random, multiple studies have shown that random hexamer priming introduces a bias in the nucleotide composition at the start of the reads.
-This affects the expression estimates of genes and isoforms and the also the resulting sequence coverage of the transcripts is not uniform.
+This affects the expression estimates of genes and isoforms.
+Also, the resulting sequence coverage of the transcripts is not uniform.

 In most cases, this does not affect downstream analyses.
 <p> </br> </p>